bhall2001/moduops-www/frontend/docs/xchange.md

 # ModuOps Xchange

-Welcome to the ModuOps Xchange, a shared repository of modules from around the world.
+Introducing the ModuOps Xchange, a groundbreaking feature offering users access to a shared repository of modules from around the globe.
+By leveraging this platform, ModuOps users can seamlessly integrate modules into their layouts, enriching their model railroading experiences.

+## How it works

+Modules are contributed to the Xchange by sending module files to Bob Hall via email or by submitting pull requests to the ModuOps Xchange Github repository.
+These modules are then accessible for addition to any layout within ModuOps.

+With the ModuOps Xchange mounted directly to your local file system, accessing and incorporating available modules becomes effortless.

+## Set up Google Drive

+The initial release of the ModuOps Xchange is hosted on Google Drive, ensuring accessibility to users around the world.
+By installing Google Drive on your system, you can easily access the Xchange using the shared link provided.
+Additionally, integrating the ModuOps Xchange with your local file system is straightforward, enhancing convenience and usability.

 :::tip
 Right click links to open them in a new browser tab
 :::

-## How it works

-Modules are added to the Xchange by sending the module file to Bob Hall via email or by submitting a pull request to the [ModuOps Xchange Github repository](https://github.com/bhall2001/moduops-xchange).

-Modules in the Xchange are available to add to any layout in ModuOps.
-The ModuOps Xchange is mounted to your local file system providing direct access to all available modules from within ModuOps.

-## Google Drive

-The initial release of the ModuOps Xchange is hosted on Google Drive.
 Ensure you have Google Drive installed on your local system.
 [Download Drive for desktop here](https://www.google.com/drive/download/).

 Once Drive is installed, access the ModuOps Xchange with the following shared link: